Grab And Dash Thefts On The Rise; Police Blame Law Meant To Make ‘Neighborhoods Safe’

 But in order to be charged, the suspects have to be arrested.
 CBS13 also found that while the theft rate is up, the arrest rate is down.

-Donaldson said there are many factors that go into to why suspects are not be captured more often.
+Donaldson said there are many factors that go into to why suspects are not being captured more often.
 One significant factor: “there seems to be less and less store employees getting involved.”

 The Police Chiefs Association points to a growing number of retailers with policies not to engage – or even report these crimes.
 The National Retail Federation said that the trend is due, in part, to policies focused on employee safety because of more aggressive shoplifters.